-In contrast, the net rental income will be taxed at the current corporation tax rate which is 19% which is generally lower than the income tax rates for an individual.
-Where the purchase is being financed with a high percentage of loan/bank finance, the corporation tax bill will be relatively small.
+In contrast, the net rental income will be taxed at the corporation tax rate which may be lower than the income tax rates for an individual depending on the amount of rental and other sources of income.
+Where the purchase is being financed with a high percentage of loan/bank finance, the corporation tax bill should be relatively small.